The 10 Best Gozo Beaches for a Beautiful Sun Filled Holiday

 This beach can get windy, so one to be avoided in temperamental weather.
 Additionally, there is only one restaurant (with very mixed reviews), so choices are limited.

 8) Dwejra Bay

-How to get to Dwejra Bay: located in the North West San Lawrenz area, the easiest way is to drive.
-However, drive down from the North as the roads from the South are terrible and are often closed due to a working quarry nearby.
+How to get to Dwejra Bay: The easiest way is to drive in the North West San Lawrenz area.
+However, go down from the North as the roads from the South are terrible and are often closed due to a working quarry nearby.

-Dwejra Bay was put on the map due to its proximity to the famous Azure window which has sadly since collapsed.
+Dwejra Bay was put on the map due to its proximity to the famous Azure window, which has since collapsed.
 However, this is still one of the top Gozo beaches and is a favourite for watching the sunset.
-If you’re a diver, or want to try it out, the blue hole is an awesome spot to experience the depths of the ocean.
-You can also take a 15 minute boat ride here to see the beauty of the blue hole without even getting wet.
+If you’re a scuba diver or want to try it out, the blue hole is an excellent spot to experience the ocean’s depths.
+You can also take a 15-minute boat ride here to see the beauty of the blue hole without even getting wet.

-There are several restaurants close by so when you’re finished on the rocks, you can continue exploring San Lawrenz.
+Several restaurants are nearby, so when you’re finished on the rocks, you can continue exploring San Lawrenz.

 9) Dahlet Qorrot